dojoengine/book/src/cairo/events.md

 }
 ```

-When this component is updated, the `World` contract will emit an event with the following structure:
+When this model is updated, the `World` contract will emit an event with the following structure:

 ```rust,ignore
 #[derive(Drop, starknet::Event)]